 Learn more about the process for becoming certified to teach in the Jacksonville region.

 Jacksonville corps members receive a three-year non-renewable temporary certificate.
-In order to qualify for the temporary certificate, all corps members are required to:
+In order to qualify for the temporary certificate and be hirable by the first day of school, all corps members are required to:

 - Pass a Florida Teacher Certification Examination (FTCE) Subject Area Exam prior to their first day of teaching